+While the aforementioned methods utilize the physics behind ray optics, they don't explicitly model the continuously curved paths that rays take through these refractive media during 3D reconstruction.
+A method using the refractive curvature of traced rays to supervise an interpolated grid model has been shown to be effective for reconstructing and designing refractive media~\cite{teh2022adjoint}.
+However, as with the previous methods, this method still relies on access to multiple viewpoints to reconstruct the refractive volume.
+In this work, we instead seek to tackle the challenge of accurately reconstructing 3D refractive fields from a single viewpoint.

-Recent works in optics have used differentiable rendering techniques to design refractive surfaces for various applications.
-The materials making up the lens typically have a constant refractive index, meaning light is refracted a discrete number of times at the interface between the lens and the surrounding air.
+\paragraph{Applications} Recent works in optics have used differentiable rendering techniques to design refractive surfaces for various applications.
+The materials making up the lens typically have a constant RI, meaning light is refracted a discrete number of times at the interface between the lens and the surrounding air.
 Thus, these works solve for the optimal shape of the material rather than an RI field varying within the lens.
 Fast differentiable ray tracing techniques have been used for the design of a single lens to produce a target image \cite{li2021end}, as well as compound lenses for camera design \cite{tseng2021differentiable}.
-These types of lens designs are aimed at reproducing some target image or favorable image effects.
+These types of lens designs are aimed at reproducing a target image or favorable image effects.
 While we also aim to optimize a refractive field to match a set of observed image measurements, we are interested in recovering the properties of the refractive medium itself.

-In biomedical imaging, Optical diffraction tomography (ODT) uses the intrinsic optical variation in a sample to reconstruct its refractive index field \cite{choi2007tomographic, sung2009optical}.
-Holographic measurements are taken from multiple illumination angles with coherent light, which induces effects in the wave optics.
-For example, in \cite{chowdhury2019high}, the authors present a technique to recover index of refraction by using intensity-only measurements from multiple viewpoints.
+In biomedical imaging, Optical diffraction tomography (ODT) uses the intrinsic optical variation in a sample to reconstruct its RI field \cite{choi2007tomographic, sung2009optical}.
+Holographic measurements are taken from multiple illumination angles with coherent light modeled by wave optics.
+For example, in \cite{chowdhury2019high}, the authors present a technique to recover RI by using intensity-only measurements from multiple viewpoints.
 DeCAF \cite{liu2022recovery} uses a neural field representation to solve this inverse problem.
-Our problem setup differs from this biomedical applications in that we attempt to solve this problem in the wild without access to active illumination and coherent light sources.
+Our problem setup differs from these biomedical applications in that we attempt to solve this problem without access to active illumination and coherent light sources.
 Additionally, we use ray optics rather than wave optics in our characterization of light transport.